Python SDK

 preview_styles() returns a data:image/...;base64,...
 URL for the rendered range.
 For command-line image files and pixel diffs, use witan xlsx render.

-Trace and run scenarios
+Trace and run sweeps

 with Workbook("model.xlsx") as wb: